carlosdavila91/santboi/README.md

 Detached |From 2 to 4 dwellings| From 5 to 9 dwellings| From 10 to 19 dwellings| From 20 to 39 dwellings| More than 40 dwellings
 ---|---|---|---|---|---
 261|182| 111|155|82|22

+This variable should be taken into account in terms of how many people is going to be affected by an intervention in building energy efficiency.
+From another point of view, it would determine the performance of the operation.

 ### Number of floors